manastech/handbook/en/99-apendice/1-upp.md

 #### Design repository
 * **InVision** (or similar) to store the revisions of the project's design.
-* **Design per milestone**: after designing the design goal for a major release, work together with the design time to define the design for all intermediate versions that might reach production or be reviewed by an external audience; associate these intermediate UX versions to the roadmap's milestones, and always design them considering the current state of the application.
+* **Design per milestone**: after designing the design goal for a major release, work together with the design team to define the screens for all intermediate versions that might reach production or be reviewed by an external audience; associate these intermediate UX versions to the roadmap's milestones, and always design them considering the current state of the application.
 * **Design idioms catalog** for an app, showing how to filter, navigate, display buttons, etc; so it can be used when a developer needs to add a new related functionality.

 #### Continuous Integration